projectsesame/sesame/design/ingressroute-design.md

 **Status**: _Draft_

 This document describes the design of a new CRD to replace the v1beta1.Ingress Kubernetes object.
-This new CRD will be integrated into Contour 0.5/0.6.
+This new CRD will be integrated into Sesame 0.5/0.6.
-Contour will continue to support the current v1beta1.Ingress object for as long as it is supported in upstream Kubernetes.
+Sesame will continue to support the current v1beta1.Ingress object for as long as it is supported in upstream Kubernetes.

 # Goals